j84guo/cli-chat/README.md

 	- enter private rooms with ssh key

 ### Phases
 1. Local Config
-Prompt user to signup if no local config found, else prompt to update or use current config.
-If signup, read name from stdin and save to file.
+Prompt user to signup if no local config found, else prompt to set config, read name from stdin and save to file.

+2.